fpetkovski/k8s-ttl-controller/README.md

 # k8s-ttl-controller

-The k8s-ttl-controller project is a Kubernetes controller which provides time to live (TTL) mechanism for Kubernetes resources.
+The k8s-ttl-controller project is a Kubernetes controller which provides a time to live (TTL) mechanism for Kubernetes resources.
 The TTL behavior for each resource is configured through a `TTLPolicy` using the following user-defined parameters:
 * `expirationFrom` - the resource property used as reference point from which expiration is calculated.
-Defaults to the resource's creation time if not specified
+If not specified, it defaults to the resource's creation time
 * `ttlFrom` the resource property used as the TTL value

 ## Installation